-A lot of folks in Belarus seem to think that the country has way too many citizens with the university diplomas.
-And of course there is a widespread stereotype of Уthese stupid Americans.Ф
+A lot of folks in Belarus seem to think that the country has way too many citizens with university diplomas.
+And of course, there is a widespread stereotype of “these stupid Americans.”

 Well, according to census data (2009), only 16% percent* of Belarusians had a university degree.
-In the US percentage of bachelors+ degree holders reached 29.5 in 2009.
+In the US, the percent of bachelors and advanced degree holders reached 29.5 in 2009.

-"Feel the difference."
-And weТre not even talking about the quality of education.
+And we’re not even talking about the quality of education.

 * It'll be 21% age normalized for Belarus.